 How do I know if I'm in ketosis?

-This is typically due to trail and error, and macro tracking to see where some incidental carbohydrates may be slipping into your diet.
+This is typically due to trial and error, and macro tracking to see where some incidental carbohydrates may be slipping into your diet.

 If you are unsure whether or not you have entered ketosis.
 You can head to your local chemist to pick up Keto Sticks, which tests urine for ketones.
 If you have ketones in your urine, the test will be positive.
 And voila!
 Ketosis!